 The Love Principle, therefore, also supports the Christian Professional Learning Community.
 Through this approach, being just and being loving becomes systemic through the best practices of communities of teachers.
 In such a community:

-- The student's development is the key measure of success, and the community's commitment to that is primary. - Each faculty member's commitment to his or her own development is palpable.
+- The child's healthy development is the key measure of success, and the community's commitment to that is primary. - Each teacher's commitment to his or her own development is palpable.